Conditions for Applicants and Scholars

 c.
 Can part time students apply?

 Yes.
 Part time students may apply in advance of their first or second year.
 Part time students may only receive a scholarship once.

-- Intellectual ability: The ability to conduct legal research and give written advice, as demonstrated by performance in school and university examinations, the interview and, where appropriate, other experience
+- Intellectual ability: the ability to conduct legal research and give written advice as demonstrated by performance in school, university examinations, the interview and other experiences where appropriate.

-- Motivation and prospects to succeed at the Bar: Knowledge of the profession and the courts, and steps taken to acquire the personal skills required of a barrister, will be taken into account
+- Motivation and prospects to succeed at the Bar: understanding of the profession, the courts and the steps taken to acquire the knowledge and skills required of a barrister.

-- Potential to succeed as an advocate: Both in oral and written skills.
-This can include the applicant’s experience in public speaking, mooting, debating, participation in mock advocacy exercises, etc.
+- Potential as an advocate at the Bar: both in oral and written work evidenced by public speaking, mooting, debating, participation in mock advocacy exercises as well as other work and voluntary experiences.

-- Personal qualities: The qualities required of members of the Bar include self-reliance, independence, integrity, reliability, and the capacity to work effectively with clients, colleagues and chamber’s staff
+- Personal qualities: self-reliance, independence, integrity, reliability and the capacity to work effectively with clients, colleagues and chambers’ staff.

 - References are important; both short listing and interviewing panels give substantial weight to references

 - References are due by the same application deadline - give referees plenty of time to complete and submit references.
 The Inn will not chase referees on behalf of a candidate

 - Two references are required for all scholarships.
 One reference must be academic unless the academic referee is no longer available; for example if the candidate completed his or her degree several years ago.
 In this case two professional references are a common and acceptable alternative

 - References should be from people of standing, who are NOT relatives, and who have known the candidate for at least one year.
 Candidates typically ask lecturers, teachers, barristers, employers, etc. It is helpful if the referees can express an opinion as to the candidate's performance/potential in relation to the ‘general factors’ set out above (under 1d)